raymas/Vigenere/README.md

 Firstly, we have to guess the key length using a frequency analysis of every letter in the encrypted text.
 It works better with long text as the key is repeating multiple times.<br>

-Secondly, we have to guess the key based
+Secondly, we have to guess the key based on block chain and a frequency analysis for each character of the key.

+Thirdly, we try a decryption with key that we just guess.